-Our anticipated primary uses of cash are (i) sales, marketing and reimbursement expenses related to market development activities of our ReStore and Personal 6.0 devices, broadening third-party payor and CMS coverage for our ReWalk Personal device and commercializing our new product lines added through distribution agreements; (ii) research and development of our lightweight exo-suit technology for potential home personal health utilization for multiple indications and future generation designs for our spinal cord injury device; (iii) routine product updates; (iv) general corporate purposes, including working capital needs; and (v) potential acquisitions of business.
+Our anticipated primary uses of cash are funding (i) sales, marketing, and promotion activities related to market development for our ReWalk Personal and ReWalk Rehabilitation Exoskeleton devices and other product lines added through distribution agreements; (ii) payor education activities to establish or broaden coverage by third-party payors and CMS for our ReWalk Personal Exoskeleton device; (iii) development of our lightweight exo-suit technology for potential home personal health utilization for multiple indications and future generation designs for our exoskeleton device; (iv) routine product updates; (v) general corporate purposes, including working capital needs; (vi) share repurchase programs; and (vii) potential acquisitions of businesses.
 Our future cash requirements will depend on many factors, including our rate of revenue growth, the expansion of our sales and marketing activities, the timing and extent of our spending on research and development efforts and international expansion.
 If our current estimates of revenue, expenses or capital or liquidity requirements change or are inaccurate, we may seek to sell additional equity or debt securities, arrange for additional bank debt financing, or refinance our indebtedness.
 There can be no assurance that we will be able to raise such funds on acceptable terms.